rjqocampo/calculator/README.md

 **Convert to Percentage**

-To convert to a percentage on the current number, click the Percentage(%) button.
+To convert the current number into a percentage, click the Percentage(%) button.

 # Contributions